MintLily/VRChat-TeleporterVR/README.md

 Dynamic Language Settings - The language of the mod will be determined by your system's local region, you can override this in the settings of the mod.
 Changing the language will update in real time (when you close the settings window)<br>
 Input (partial) Name - input player's full name or partial name and teleport to them<br>
 Coordinates - Input the [X Y Z] coords to teleport to that location<br>
-Saved Positions - Save a Position in a world to later teleport to (Load Position) [This does not save across game restarts, but will save accross world changes]<br>
+Saved Positions - Save a Position in a world to later teleport to (Load Position) [This does not save across game restarts, but will save across world changes]<br>
 VRTeleport - There is a Left/Right Hand toggle to then use your VR Laser Cursor to teleport to that location<br>
-Oculus Support - Don't use SteamVR, that's okay, this mod was build for both Native Oculus and SteramVR VRChat use<br>
+Oculus Support - Don't use SteamVR, that's okay, this mod was build for both Native Oculus and SteamVR VRChat use<br>
-Languages - This mod uses muliple laguages to the mod, you can force a language or let let the mod use your system's laguage<br>
+Languages - This mod uses multiple languages to the mod, you can force a language or let let the mod use your system's language<br>
 ActionMenu Control - With gompo's [ActionMenuAPI](https://github.com/gompocp/ActionMenuApi) mod, you can add the main buttons to your action menu in game

 ### Preview